mattstell96/mmm_linear_regression/README.md

-# mmm_linear_regression
+# Understanding Marketing Mix Modeling

-This project aims to understand and apply the basics of Marketing Mix Modeling
+The goal of this project is to explore and apply the basic concepts behind Marketing Mix Modeling.